meraj2085/prime-palette-backend/README.md

 # Prime Palette

-Painting service providing website.
-Separate dashboard for admins, users and super admin.
-Users can choose any service among the service categories and book appointments.
-Admin can approve or re schedule appointment.
-Admin can control website activities through protected dashboard and super admin can manage admins.
+Prime Palette is a painting service website that offers distinct dashboards for administrators, regular users, and super administrators.
+Users have the flexibility to select services from various categories and schedule appointments.
+Administrators are empowered to either approve or reschedule appointments and maintain control over website activities through a secure dashboard.
+Super administrators are responsible for managing the administrators.

 ## Credentials